-Alternatively, the TRACK/SS pins can be used to make the start-up of V{OUT} track that of another supply.
+Alternatively, the TRACK/SS pins for buck channels 1 and 2 can be used to make the start-up of V{OUT} track that of another supply.
 Typically this requires connecting to the TRACK/SS pin through an external resistor divider from the other supply to ground (see the Applications Information section).

-Light Load Operation: Burst Mode Operation, Pulse-Skipping, or Forced Continuous Mode (MODE Pin)
+Light Load Operation: Burst Mode Operation, Pulse-Skipping, or Forced Continuous Mode (PLLIN/MODE Pin)

-The LTC7819 can be set to enter high efficiency Burst Mode operation, constant frequency pulse-skipping mode or forced continuous conduction mode at low load currents.
+The LTC7817 can be set to enter high efficiency Burst Mode operation, constant frequency pulse-skipping mode or forced continuous conduction mode at low load currents.

-To select Burst Mode operation, tie the MODE pin to ground.
-To select forced continuous operation, tie the MODE pin to INTV{CC}.
-To select pulse-skipping mode, tie the MODE pin to a DC voltage greater than 1.2V and less than INTV{CC} - 1.3V.
-An internal 100k resistor to ground invokes Burst Mode operation when the MODE pin is floating and pulse-skipping mode when the MODE pin is tied to INTV{CC} through an external 100k resistor.
+To select Burst Mode operation, tie the PLLIN/MODE pin to ground.
+To select forced continuous operation, tie the PLLIN/MODE pin to INTV ${CC}$.
+To select pulse-skipping mode, tie the PLLIN/MODE pin to a DC voltage greater than 1.2V and less than INTV ${CC}$ - 1.3V.
+An internal 100k resistor to ground invokes Burst Mode operation when the PLLIN/MODE pin is floating and pulse-skipping mode when the PLLIN/MODE pin is tied to INTV ${CC}$ through an external 100k resistor.